wandb/examples/examples/launch/launch-sweeps/optuna-scheduler/README.md

 ## Optuna sweep scheduler

-Note: This example assumes familiarity with launch setup and creating custom launch scheduler jobs.
+Note: This example assumes familiarity with launch setup and creating jobs.
 Information about launch setup can be found [here](https://docs.wandb.ai/guides/launch/quickstart) and in the "quickstart" example.
-For a simple example of a custom scheduler job, check out the "custom-scheduler" example in this repo.

 ### What is Optuna?